Alabama Constitution of 1901: Attempts to remove

 In 2004 and 2012, ballot measures were put before the electorate to remove the segregationist language from the constitution.
 The 2004 proposal was defeated by less than 2,000 votes; conservatives objected to the proposal because it would have retained a 1901 clause mandating "a liberal system of public schools", and feared it could be interpreted to require expanded financing for public education.

 A Constitutional Revision Commission was organized and issued a proposal in 2012 for a vote on an amendment related to education issues.
 It was intended to delete the original text that mandated segregated schools.
 However, due to the manner in which the amendment was worded, it would have definitively reinstated the 1956 amendment that ended the guarantee of a public education to children of the state.
 As a result, it was opposed by both the Alabama Education Association and many black leaders.
 Both claimed the 1956 amendment could endanger future "legal challenges to the state’s school financing structure, substantially worsening inequality while cosmetically addressing it" by deleting racist language about segregation.
 Observers believed the bipartisan commission had some chance of success because it was "specifically barred from changing the tax code", but Amendment 4 was narrowly defeated.

 In 2020, ballot measure Amendment 4 was put to the electorate, authorizing the State Legislature to recompile the Constitution during its 2022 session: this includes deleting all racist language, along with numerous duplicative and repealed provisions.
 This measure passed with an overwhelming majority of 66.82% of the electorate voting yes.

-The State Legislature met for a Constitutional Convention in 2022 to formally revise the document, where voters were required to approve the new constitution by a simple majority.
+The State Legislature met for a session in 2022 to formally revise the document, where voters were required to approve the new constitution by a simple majority.
 The House of Representatives unanimously approved the proposed revision on February 24 and the Senate followed suit on March 3.
 The revision was voted on and passed by the voters in 2022.

-Governor of Alabama Kay Ivey formally proclaimed the new constitution to be in effect on Monday, November 28, 2022, shortly after the state's election results were certified, thus revoking the Constitution of 1901.
+Governor of Alabama Kay Ivey formally proclaimed the new constitution to be in effect on Monday, November 28, 2022, shortly after the state's election results were certified.